Expert reveals secret to keeping New Year's resolutions

 Following this technique is scientifically proven to make you stick with them longer.

-It's that time again: as 2018 comes to a close, we start to take stock.
+It's that time again: as one year ends and another begins, we take stock.
 What changes do we want to make for ourselves in the year ahead?

 Many New Year's resolutions will inevitably get made and broken.
 We'll promise to exercise more or eat more vegetables.
 But are there any tricks to make them stick?
 Dr. Ayelet Fishbach, a social scientist at the University of Chicago, thinks she has the answer.